puleos/object-hash/readme.markdown

 ![testling](https://ci.testling.com/puleos/object-hash.png)

 Generate hashes from objects and values in node and the browser.
 Uses node.js crypo module for hashing.
 Supports sha1, md5 and many others (depending on the host os).

 ```
 var hash = require('object-hash');
 ```
 ## hash(value, options);
 Generate a hash from any object or type.
 Defaults to sha1 with hex encoding.
+*  `algorithm` hash algo to be used by this instance: 'sha1', 'md5'
+*  `excludeValues` {true|false} hash object keys, values ignored
+*  `encoding` hash encoding, supports 'buffer', 'hex', 'binary', 'base64'

 ## hash.keys(value);
 Sugar method, equivalent to hash(value, {excludeValues: true})